Maldives Travel Guide: Everything You Need to Know for Your Trip

 The Maldives offer a one month free visa on arrival to almost every nationality.
 Check with your government website to make sure.

-It is usually around 30 degrees Celsius in the Maldives and it rarely changes much over the year.
+It is usually around 30 degrees Celsius in the Maldives and it rarely changes much over the year so you will just need to pack light items!

 A resort island refers to an island which is owned by a hotel.
-Resort Islands in the Maldives range from luxury travel destinations to cheaper, affordable resorts like Kihaa and Bandos Maldives.
-Resort islands can serve alcohol, guests can wear any clothing and the whole island is the resort and staff usually live on the same island in staff accommodation.
+Resort Islands in the Maldives range from luxury 5 star global brands to more affordable resorts like Kihaa Resort and Bandos Maldives.
+Resort islands can serve alcohol, guests can wear any clothing and the whole island is the resort.

 Photo of the picturesque arrival jetty at Kihaa